Acria-Network/acria-intellichain/README.md

 ---

-Copyright 2024 Acria UG (haftungsbeschänkt)
+Copyright 2024 Acria UG (haftungsbeschränkt)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.